-As of January 22, 2024, most new post-secondary international students at the college or undergraduate level must provide a provincial attestation letter (PAL) from a province or territory with their study permit application.
+As of January 22, 2024, most new post-secondary international students at the college or undergraduate level must provide a Provincial Attestation Letter (PAL) from a province or territory with their study permit application.

 - Undergraduate students